 The nurturing relationship with the therapist provides healing because it repairs the core of a person’s wounded relationships.
 The therapist works with the patient to understand his or her early history and also helps the patient understand how that history relates to the present eating difficulties.
 By integrating both the past and the present, the therapist and the patient create an individualized treatment approach.
 Emotional eaters improve their capacity to regulate their emotions, not act on impulsive feelings.
 They learn to tolerate discomfort, reflect on the meaning of their emotions, turn to others for security, and learn to love.
 These are the tasks of creating a healthy and integrated self.

-However, many people dislike the idea of developing a strong relationship with a therapist or becoming dependent on a therapist.
+However, many people dislike the idea of developing a strong relationship with a therapist or becoming dependent on therapy.
 They say, “I just want to get fixed from my eating disorder,” or “I don’t want a relationship with you,” or “Just let me get on with my life.”
 They often pose pointed questions to the therapist that reveal their personal fears about the treatment process, as well as relationships in general:

 - What if you become a crutch to me, just like the food?